Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 RTO = RTT + 4 * RTTVar + 2 * SYN
 ~~~

-where RTT is the round-trip time estimation, in microseconds, and
+where RTT is the round-trip time estimate, in microseconds, and
-RTTVar is the variance of RTT estimation, in microseconds, reported
+RTTVar is the variance of RTT estimate, in microseconds, reported
 by the receiver and smoothed at the sender side
 (see {{ctrl-pkt-ack}}, {{rtt}}).
 Here and throughout the current
 section, smoothing means applying an exponentially weighted moving average (EWMA).